Xilinx/Vitis_Accel_Examples/host/streaming_multi_cus/README.md

 Stream Multiple Compute Units
 ======================

-This is a simple Vector Add C Kernel design with 2 Stream inputs and 1 Stream output that demonstrates on how to process an input stream of data for computation in an application using multiple compute units.
+This is a simple vadd Kernel design in which multiple compute units of kernel are directly communicating with host using stream interfaces.

 ***KEY CONCEPTS:*** Read/Write Stream, Create/Release Stream